 Learn more about your personality with Greator

 No one knows you as well as you know yourself.
-But that doesn't mean you can't learn more about yourself.
-If you had to define your personality right now, would you have an honest, unvarnished answer ready?
-Most would have to do some soul-searching and thinking right now.
+However, that doesn't mean you can't learn anything more about yourself.
+If you had to define your personality right now, you would immediately have a honestDo you have an unvarnished answer at hand?
+Most people would have to think about it for a while.
 Personality tests are a great way to help.